manoharuss/openstreetmap-minutely-with-kafka/README.md

 ```

 (At this point, we can move the kafka tar file into any directoy.
-It does not matter for this repository as long as Kafka is running in the local system.)
+The directory in which Kafka exists does not really have to be a specific path as long as a terminal session is running a Kafka session.)

 Unzip the downloaded tar file and cd into the Kafka directory.